The best iPad for drawing: fully tested by creative experts

 What's the best drawing iPad with a pen?

 Technically, none of them as iPads don't come with an pen stylus; you need to add it on at checkout or buy one separately.
-All recent iPads support either Apple Pencil or Apple Pencil 2, and newer iPads also support the newly released cheaper USB-C Apple Pencil.
+The very latest iPad Pros and iPad Air and iPad mini all support the Apple Pencil Pro.
+Other iPads support either Apple Pencil or Apple Pencil 2, and newer iPads also support the newly released cheaper USB-C Apple Pencil.
 Read our guide to the best tablet for drawing with pen and stylus for more details.

 There are also some excellent Apple Pencil alternatives.
 My picks would be the Logitech Crayon (2023), which was designed and developed for digital artists.